-Alcoholic liver disease is a spectrum of liver of injury caused by heavy and prolonged alcohol use, ranging from simple fatty liver to frank cirrhosis.
+Alcoholic liver disease is a spectrum of liver injury caused by heavy and prolonged alcohol use, ranging from simple fatty liver to frank cirrhosis.

 The burden of alcohol-related disease is highest in the developed world.